 If your faucet has a washer-less stem, check the seat washer.
 This part may become clogged with debris, or the seat washer (or the seat itself) may need replacing.

 2. Worn-Out Faucet Stems

 The stem is the part inside the handle of the faucet containing the valve to shut off or turn on the water.
-A worn-out stem often leads to several problems including a loose washer or other loose internal parts that will flap around when water pushes through the stem.
+A worn-out stem often leads to several problems, including a loose washer or other loose internal parts that will flap around when water pushes through the stem.
 In either case, the loose parts scrape against metal inside the handle and cause a squealing sound that is ear piercing at times.

-High Water Pressure
+3. High Water Pressure

 Another possibility is pipe stretch.
 When the hot water enters the pipes, it causes expansion due to the temperature increase, and metal pipes stretch against their brackets, which causes a short squealing sound to occur.
 Replacing your pipe brackets and supports or pipes is the only way to resolve this issue.